ronaldbosma/memoryfeed/docs/powershell/windows-terminal-add-customized-prompt-with-powerline.md

 ## Steps

-1. Install Windows Terminal from Store
+1. Install Windows Terminal from the Microsoft Store
+1. Install oh-my-posh from the Microsoft Store

-2. Install a Powerline font like
+1. Install a Powerline font like
     - Meslo - Meslo LG M DZ Regular Nerd Font Complete Mono (Windows Compatible)
       https://github.com/ryanoasis/nerd-fonts/releases
     - Cascadia Code PL or Cascadia Mono PL
       https://github.com/microsoft/cascadia-code
-3. Install the posh-git and oh-my-posh-git PowerShell modules
-    ```powershell
-    Install-Module posh-git -Scope CurrentUser
-    Install-Module oh-my-posh -Scope CurrentUser
-    ```
-4. Update your PowerShell profile script with the following statements to import the posh modules.
-(Use `code $profile` to open the profile script in VS Code.)
-    ```powershell
-    Import-Module posh-git
-    Import-Module oh-my-posh
-    Set-PoshPrompt -Theme Avit
-    ```
-5. Configure a Powerline font for PowerShell or as the default in the Windows Terminal settings
+1. Configure the font for PowerShell or as the default in the Windows Terminal settings
     ```json
     "defaults":
     {